On a weekend when we had not much to do, we decided to explore “locally” within the US.

 When you hike here, you basically hike from one marker pole to the next parker pole, and keep going that way.
 When you get to a situation where you cannot see the next marker pole (because the dunes are constantly moving and cover up markers); then you go back the way you came, because it is very easy to get lost here in the dunes.
 We came across this very situation and backtracked as we could see how easy it was to get lost here.

-After the nice hike and admiring the beauty here, we went for a guided walk in the desert at sundown, to understand about the flora and fauna here.
+After the hiking and gazing the beauty here, we went for a guided walk in the desert at sundown, to understand about the flora and fauna here.
 The walk was guided by the Park Ranger and started at 6:30PM.
 We got educated here with some interesting facts

 - There is water (lake) under the gypsum dunes, and at the bottom of the dunes, if you dig, you come across fresh water about 12-18 inches deep